besmera/besmera.github.io/src/F22-CSCI453/Experimental-Research.md

 ## Getting Started

-* Start with a a research hypothesis
+* Start with a research hypothesis
 	* Study built around this
 	* Basis for statistical tests
 * Theory vs Hypothesis